ailaby/base/README.md

 ## Security

-All ai-dock containers are interactive and will not drop root privileges.
+All ailaby containers are interactive and will not drop root privileges.
 You should ensure that your docker daemon runs as an unprivileged user.

 ### System